 In most cases, you get the best deal by negotiating the lowest possible rate at the highest possible advance.
 This assumes you are looking for the highest possible advance, which is the case for most business owners.
 Otherwise, adapt your strategy accordingly.

-Cost of factoring vs. rate example
+a) Cost of factoring vs. rate example